jegasmlm/dotadev/README.md

 Dota2 Ask Project

 To find counters, teams and strategies

+Please
+Create a database and call it dotadev
-Please run dotaDB.sql in Mysql
+Run dotaDB.sql in Mysql

-Database name 'dotadev'